Graduate Department of Computer Science

 Doctoral students must complete four core courses (twelve hours), one course in each of the three areas (Software, Systems, and Theory) plus one additional core course from any of the three core areas.
 Equivalent courses taken at other institutions must be approved by the Portfolio Evaluation Committee (PEC).

-Students entering the program after earning a master's degree in Computer Science or related area must take at least four additional courses (twelve hours) beyond those taken for the MS degree, at the 5000 or 6000 level, as advised by the student's major professor and supervisory committee.
+Students entering the program after earning a master's degree in Computer Science or related area must take at least four additional courses (twelve hours) beyond those taken for the MS degree, at the 5000 or 6000 level, as advised by the student's advisor and supervisory committee.
 These courses must be taken at FSU and a maximum of two courses (six hours) may come from outside of the department that were not previously used in the completion of a previous degree.
-Core courses can also be used to meet this "four additional courses" requirement provided they are taken at FSU and were not completed as part of an MS program.
+Core courses can also be used to meet this “four additional courses” requirement provided they are taken at FSU and were not completed as part of an MS program.
 Supervised teaching, supervised research, DIS, and courses with prefix CGS do not count towards this requirement.

 The student's PhD committee can require the student to take more than the aforementioned number of courses.
 The student must receive a grade of “B–” or better on all graduate courses taken to satisfy the minimum course requirements of the degree.
 Once these minimum requirements are met, however, it is permissible to take any subsequent courses on an S/U basis.